16 Tech Innovation District

 Where detailed engagements with the Global Network combined with empirical analysis are leveraged to develop provocative articles that strengthen the model and argue for the right kinds of investment.

-The Global Network is open to innovation district leaders from around the world
+The Global Network welcomes innovation district leaders worldwide — wherever they are on the journey.

 Since inaugurating the Global Network in 2020, GIID has conducted activities that go deep within individual innovation districts while also surfacing cross-district insights.